ramkishorem/phy.scss/README.md

 # phy.scss - A Sass Framework/Skeleton

-phy.scss is a Sass (scss syntax) based, Object Oriented Framework built with objects and abstractions that I usually use for my websites.
+phy.scss is a Sass (scss syntax) based, Object Oriented Framework(more like a Skeleton) built with objects and abstractions that I usually use for my websites.

-The skeleton focuses on providing a design pattern rather than actual designs.
-I built it as a way to get started with styling quickly but still with a clean slate for every webstie.
-Sticking to this folder/module structure also helps with keeping the css clean and easily maintainable.
+## OOCSS

+phy.scss is an object-oriented(OO) skeleton that focuses on providing design patterns and abstractions rather than actual designs.
+OOCSS promotes DRYness, reuse, portability and lends itself well to scalability, which makes writing css for projects of any size a lot easier.

+## Who is it for?

-Any developer who understands the need for abstraction and OO approach can pick this as a starting point to make their own skeleton.
+Any developer/designer who understands the need for abstraction and OO approach can pick this as a starting point to make their own skeleton.

+## What should I know?

+A good css knowledge is needed, obviously.
+On top of that, a basic understanding of oops is needed to grasp the code structure that is involved and has to be maintained.

 ## Installation